Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 ...But of course, by the time they could, Zane’s trail would be long gone.

 It was still insane: There was nothing out there but the prospect of freezing to death.
 Nothing at all.
-Zane must have known that...Which was why Hugh was certain that the surly bastard must have had a plan for surviving it.
+Zane must have known that...
+Which was why Hugh was certain that the surly bastard must have had a plan for surviving it.
 As impossible as it seemed, he had a gut feeling like the world wasn’t rid of Zane Reid yet.
 On some level, he even wished him luck.

 He bustled back to his cabin, grabbed his Playstation, and headed back to the "town hall."